slsa-framework/slsa/docs/spec/draft/source-requirements.md

 #### Use modern tools

 The organization MUST manage the source using tools specifically designed to manage source code.
-Tools like Perforce, GitLab, GitHub, Azure Repos are all great examples.
+Tools like Perforce, GitLab, GitHub, Azure Repos, and self-hosted git _servers_ are all great examples.

 Storing revisions as differently-named zips in folders on a laptop does not count.